tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 The following table provides the key sizes of some instantiations of ML-DSA, ML-KEM, FN-DSA and SLH-DSA.
-For comparision we also include the key sizes for X25519 and ED25519, which are classical schemes widely used in constrained environments.
+For comparision we also include the key sizes for X25519 and ED25519, which are traditional schemes widely used in constrained environments.

 | Algorithm          | Type             | Size (bytes)     |
 |--------------------|------------------|------------------|